RevenueCat/purchases-roku/README.md

     '       }
     '     ],
     '   },
-    '   all: [
+    '   all: {
-    '     ' An array for all offerings, with the same schema as above '   ]
+    '     ' An associative array of all the offerings, keyed by their identifier '   }
     ' }
   end if
 end sub)